Travel

 Q: Is there a big bar at the Golden Steer NYC?

-A: Yes, there is a sizable bar at the Golden Steer NYC where you can grab a bite.
-Tables are first-come, first-served and you can dine on the full menu in the bar.
+A: Yes, there is a sizable bar at the Golden Steer NYC, where you can grab a bite.
+Tables are first-come, first-serve and you can dine on the full menu in the bar.

 Previous Post